top of page

 Reading the Bible in a month may sound daunting, but it's more practical than you might think.
 To achieve this goal, you need to read 35-40 chapters per day.
 It may seem like a lot, but this challenge forced me to prioritize Bible reading over other activities.
 I reached for my Bible instead of scrolling through Instagram at night.
 I swapped other books for Bible reading and kept my Bible open to sneak in chapters during spare minutes.
 It's all about making the most of the time you have.

 Think about Psalm 1, which says meditating on His laws day and night is how we are firmly planted and rooted like a tree by the waters.
-I’m sure you have little pockets of time that can be used for Bible reading instead of social media or other activities.
+I’m sure you have small pockets of time you can use for Bible reading instead of social media or other activities.
 I was doubtful, but I found I had more time to read than I thought.

 Even with extra time, I sometimes needed to catch up.
 To catch up, I listened to the Bible, which proved to be a great help.
 Although I'm not an auditory learner and prefer reading, listening helped me stay on track.